Melody Writing Step by Step: Part 2

 See PART 1 of this blog post.

-If you would like 24/7 access to 100's of MTR's resources for music teachers, subscribe to the MTR Music Teachers Membership.
+If you would like access to a growing library of resources that will save you time and help you create memorable musical experiences for your students, subscribe to the MTR 12-Month Membership for Music Teachers.
 You'll find more information HERE.

 Sign up to receive the monthly MTR newsletter and gain exclusive access to the